apache/trafficserver/doc/admin/reverse-proxy-http-redirects.en.rst

 map rule
 ~~~~~~~~

-A **map rule** translates the URL in client requests into the URL where
+A *map rule* translates the URL in client requests into the URL where
 the content is located.
 When Traffic Server is in reverse proxy mode and
 receives an HTTP client request, it first constructs a complete request
 URL from the relative URL and its headers.
 Traffic Server then looks for
 a match by comparing the complete request URL with its list of target
-URLs in the :file:`remap.config` file.
-For the request URL to match a target URL, the following
+URLs in :file:`remap.config`.
+For the request URL to match a target URL, the
-conditions must be true:
+following conditions must be true:

--  The scheme of both URLs must be the same
+-  The scheme of both URLs must be the same.

 -  The host in both URLs must be the same.
 If the request URL contains
    an unqualified hostname, then it will never match a target URL with a
    fully-qualified hostname.

 -  The ports in both URLs must be the same.
 If no port is specified in a
    URL, then the default port for the scheme of the URL is used.

 -  The path portion of the target URL must match a prefix of the request
-   URL path
+   URL path.

 If Traffic Server finds a match, then it translates the request URL into
 the replacement URL listed in the map rule: it sets the host and path of